 - Commitment to submit the resulting grant application through the HEALTH Research Institute within 12-months after the completion of the pilot study.

-Applications to the pilot funding program will be due annually on the 1st of August and will be reviewed by the Executive Board of the HEALTH Research Institute.
+Applications to the pilot funding program will be reviewed by the Executive Board of the HEALTH Research Institute.
 They will be scored on their scientific merit in addition to the four criteria mentioned above.
 Detailed feedback, including project strengths and weaknesses, will be provided to the applicants.
 The award budget will be capped at $25,000 and the number of awards will be contingent on the availability of funds.
-Finally, the maximum project period will be 1 year and will begin September 1.
+Finally, the maximum project period will be 1 year.